alt3/rank-my-wallet/contributing.md

 3. Add the new locale to the [next-sitemap configuration file](https://github.com/alt3/rank-my-wallet/blob/main/next-sitemap.config.js#L7)

-4. Run `npm run translations:extract` which will create a new `messages.po` file in the [translations folder](https://github.com/alt3/rank-my-wallet/tree/main/src/translations/)
+4. Run `npm run translations:extract` which will create a new `messages.po` file for the new locale in the [translations folder](https://github.com/alt3/rank-my-wallet/tree/main/src/translations/)

 5. Update **all** `message.po` files that are now missing the name of your newly added language

-6. Submit your new locale by creating a Pull Request
+6. Submit your changes by creating a Pull Request

-7. Make sure to doublecheck your changes by using the Vercel website preview
+7. Make sure to doublecheck your changes by using the [Vercel website preview](#vercel-website-preview)

 ### Vercel website preview